Sergo Mikoyan

-Sergo Anastasi Mikoyan (Սերգո Անաստասի Միկոյան; Сергo Анаста́сович Микоян; June 5, 1929 – March 7, 2010) was one of the Soviet Union's leading historians who specialized on the foreign policies of the Soviet Union and the United States in Latin America.
-He was the son of Anastas Mikoyan, an Old Bolshevik and high level Soviet statesman and adviser to Soviet leader Nikita Khrushchev.
+Sergo Anastasi Mikoyan (Սերգո Անաստասի Միկոյան; Сергo Анаста́сович Микоян; June 5, 1929 – March 7, 2010) was a Russian and Soviet historian of Armenian descent.
+He was a leading specialist in the foreign policies of the Soviet Union and the United States in Latin America.
+He was the son of Anastas Mikoyan, an Old Bolshevik and high level Soviet statesman who served as a close advisor to Soviet premier Nikita Khrushchev.

-Biography

 Early life and education

 Mikoyan was born to Ashkhen and Anastas Mikoyan in Moscow on June 5, 1929.
 He joined the Communist Party in 1953.
 In 1952, he graduated from the Moscow State Institute of International Relations.
 Mikoyan continued to live in Moscow until 1955.
 During the height of the Cuban Missile Crisis in October 1962, Mikoyan accompanied his father Anastas Mikoyan, as his executive secretary, to Cuba in high level negotiations with Fidel Castro and documented much of his father's private reminisces about the crisis.
 From 1970 onwards, he was the chief editor of the leading Soviet journal on Latin American affairs, Latinskaya Amerika, a Russian-language monthly.
 During perestroika, Mikoyan was also a prominent supporter of the Karabakh movement.

-Scholarly life
+Academic career

-Beginning in the late 1980s, Mikoyan was a participant in several joint Soviet/Russian-American international conferences on the crisis including the Harvard University sponsored conference at Cambridge, Massachusetts in October 1987, the Moscow conference in 1989, the Antigua conference in 1991 and the Havana conference in January 1992.
-He also participated at the 40th Anniversary Conference of the crisis held from October 10 through October 12, 2002.
+Beginning in the late 1980s, Mikoyan was a participant in several joint Soviet/Russian-American international conferences on the Cuban Missile Crisis including the Harvard University-sponsored conference at Cambridge, Massachusetts in October 1987, the Moscow conference in 1989, the Antigua conference in 1991, and the Havana conference in January 1992.
+He also participated in the 40th anniversary conference of the crisis held in October 2002.
 Mikoyan later became a chief researcher at the Institute of Peace at the Russian Academy of Sciences and held a professorship at Georgetown University.

-Ever since the collapse of the Soviet Union in December 1991, Mikoyan's research and the possession of his father's unpublished memoirs have proved as important sources to American historians who specialize on the recent issues, namely the Cuban Missile Crisis, that have dominated the foreign affairs of the United States and the Soviet Union towards the countries of Latin America since the mid-1950s.
-While the focus of his studies also included Asia, Mikoyan's work was largely concentrated on the leftist revolutionary movements in the region, most notably Cuba, and its leaders such as Fidel Castro and Che Guevara.
+After the dissolution of the Soviet Union in 1991, Mikoyan's research and the possession of his father's unpublished memoirs proved to be invaluable sources for Western scholars specializing in the history of the Cold War.
+American historians and journalists who have collaborated with Mikoyan include William Taubman, Jon Lee Anderson, Georgie Anne Geyer, and Irving Louis Horowitz.
+While the focus of Mikoyan's studies also included Asia, his work largely concentrated on leftist revolutionary movements in Latin America, most notably Cuba, and its leaders such as Fidel Castro and Che Guevara.

-Among the American historians and journalists Mikoyan has collaborated with are William Taubman, Jon Lee Anderson, Georgie Anne Geyer and Irving Louis Horowitz.
+Personal life

-Mikoyan died of leukemia in a Moscow clinic on March 7, 2010.
+Mikoyan was married to Alla Kuznetsova, daughter of Alexey Kuznetsov, a victim of the Leningrad affair.
+Tragically, Kuznetsova died from leukemia in 1957, at the age of 29.
+Mikoyan himself died from leukemia in a Moscow clinic on March 7, 2010.